×

 If you are thinking about moving to Namur, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Namur can vary greatly depending on the type and size of the property.
 For instance, the price for a one-bedroom apartment in the city center may be around €600 to €800 per month.
 If you're looking to buy, the average price per square meter for an apartment in the city center can be around €2,500.
 However, prices can be significantly lower outside of the city center.
-Please note that these are estimated figures and actual prices may vary," wrote a member in Namur.
+Please note that these are estimated figures and actual prices may vary," said one expat in Namur.

 What should I bring when moving to Namur?